vovapasko/dmc-front/techdoc.md

 Lets see what is this and what it contains

 - actions
-	> actions its classes for determine which exactly thing is happening,
+	> actions its classes for determine which exactly thing you want to call for example if you want to get all clients you could use GetClients class ```dispatch(new GetClients());```
+- effects
+	> effect it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTE5MjAwMjYsMTExMDIxMzQ1MCwyMj
+eyJoaXN0b3J5IjpbLTE2MzYxNjMyNDQsMTExMDIxMzQ1MCwyMj
 kyMzI4ODEsLTExNjU2ODAxMTcsLTEwNzU1MTE3MjEsLTE4NzQ0
 NjQ2MTMsLTI1MjQxNjI4LC0xNjM5MDY4NjQ1XX0=
 -->